 Your take profit should subscribe to certain characteristics:

 a) Your target is realistic.
 For example, aiming for 1.98 or 0.74 on the EURUSD is just not realistic in the year 2013.
 Make sure that your take profit area is within reach;

 b) Your target is preferably placed at bigger support and resistance levels and not below or above them.
 For example, when using a day chart do not put your take profit just above a huge weekly resistance area or just below a huge weekly support area.
 Rather move your take profit to accommodate that market structure and make sure that you still have the correct r:r;

-c) Use Fibonacci retracements and targets for your take profit planning, not matter which time frame.
-These Fib levels do a great job of optimizing reward and are truly well respected by the Forex market place;
+c) Use Fibonacci retracements and targets for your take profit planning, no matter which time frame.
+These Fib levels do a great job of optimizing reward and are truly well respected by the Forex marketplace;

 e) Use major levels in the market.
 By using these major levels you ensure that you get the best exit price possible;

-f) Try to find confluence.
-A Forex trader has many tools and techniques to their disposal.
-Make sure to look for confluence when making a trade plan.
-That way you are placing yoru take profit at the best spot.
+f) Try to find the confluence.
+A Forex trader has many tools and techniques at their disposal.
+Make sure to look for confluence when making a trading plan.
+That way you are placing you take profit at the best spot.